How to Make a Borax Ant Trap

 • 2 Tablespoons warm water

-Mix these the ingredients together until well blended then spoon out into your lid or container with small lip (same as above).
-This recipe will give you two generous spoon fulls that can be used to make 2 traps if desired.
+This recipe will give you two generous spoonfuls that can be used to make two traps if desired.

-How to Use your Borax Ant Trap
+How to Use Your Borax Ant Trap

 Best of luck with your marching ants – here’s hoping they will not be marching in your kitchen for much longer!

 Carrie Williams Howe is an educational leader by day and an aspiring homesteader by night and weekend.
 She lives on a small homestead in Vermont with her husband, two children, and a rambunctious border collie.
-She is a Founder and Editor of Homestead How-To and also blogs about her family's homestead life at The Happy Hive.
+She blogs about her family's homestead life at The Happy Hive.

 Leave a Reply